qiime2/q2-fragment-insertion/README.md

 ## Files produced

-The plugin will generate two files, one which is a `Phylogeny[Rooted]` type, and once which is a `Placements` type.
-The former is the tree with the sequences placed (which could be inserted), and are identified by their corresponding sequence IDs.
-The latter is a JSON object which, for every input sequence, describes the different possible placements.
+The plugin will generate three files:
+  1. A `Phylogeny[Rooted]` type: This is the tree with the sequences placed (which could be inserted), and are identified by their corresponding sequence IDs.
+You can directly use this tree for phylogenetic diversity computation like UniFrac or faith_PD.
+  2. A `Placements` type: It is a JSON object which, for every input sequence, describes the different possible placements.
+  3. And last a `FeatureData[Taxonomy]` type: This is a table that holds a taxonomic lineage string for every fragment inserted into the tree.
+The lineage is obtained by traversing the tree from the fragment tip towards the root and collecting all taxonomic labels in the reference tree along this path.
+Thus, taxonomy is only as good as provided reference phylogeny.
+Note, taxonomic labels are identified by containing two underscore characters `_` `_` as in Greengenes.